 Reactivation of the tower was announced in the Admiralty Notices

-to Mariners in April 2010.
+to Mariners in April 2010, but the listing was dropped in January 2015.
 Located at the point of the cape, on

 the south side of the entrance to the harbor of Freetown, the capital